 - cause a person to lose his professional license (e.g., license to practice law).

-1. What are examples of crimes involving moral turpitude?
+1. What are some examples of crimes involving moral turpitude?

-The following are some of the major offenses that courts have said are crimes involving moral turpitude:
+There is no set statutory definition under criminal law.
+According to case law, the following are some of the major offenses that are crimes involving moral turpitude:

 - assault with intent to commit murder,1